RESEARCH STARTER

 Discrimination against racial and ethnic groups, as well as because of gender or sexual orientation, limits the life chances and choices of its victims in comparison with a society’s politically dominant group.
 It is not, as some think, simply the accumulation of individual acts of unfairness.
 Rather, it is a social system embedded in a society’s institutions that produces intergroup inequities in social outcomes.

 A useful distinction can be made between direct and indirect forms of group discrimination.
 Direct discrimination is usually blatant and unambiguous.
 It occurs at the precise points where intergroup inequality is generated, and it is usually intentional.
-Therefore, direct discrimination involves unfair decisions explicitly based on group membership—racial, ethnic, religious, gender, gender identity, sexual orientation and so on.
+Therefore, direct discrimination involves unfair decisions explicitly based on group membership—racial, ethnic, religious, gender, gender identity, sexual orientation, and so on.

-By contrast, indirect discrimination is subtle, often ambiguous and unintentional.
+By contrast, indirect discrimination is subtle, often ambiguous, and unintentional.
 It involves the perpetuation and magnification of the original restrictions imposed earlier by direct discrimination.
 Hence, indirect discrimination occurs when the inequitable results of direct discrimination are used as a basis for later decisions concerning jobs, housing, education, and other central institutions of modern society.
 In other words, discrimination is indirect when an ostensibly nongroup criterion serves as a proxy for group membership in limiting social opportunities.

 Although forms of direct discrimination are usually readily perceived as unfair, some observers deny that indirect forms constitute group discrimination.
-Yet the results of the two forms are the same and meet the general definition of group discrimination: Both direct and indirect discrimination restrict a group’s access to the society’s resources.
+Yet the results of the two forms are the same and meet the general definition of group discrimination: Both direct and indirect discrimination restrict a group’s access to society’s resources.

 Examples clarify the distinction further.
 Direct discrimination exists when equally qualified Black people and women are paid less than White people and men for the same work.
 Indirect discrimination exists when the groups are paid unequally because prior discrimination in employment, education, or housing created apparent differences in qualifications or channeled the groups into differentially rewarded jobs.
 Hence, the direct-indirect distinction parallels the American legal distinction between disparate treatment and disparate impact.
 Although intentional direct discrimination typically triggers the causal chain, the original injury is often made worse by unwitting decision makers.
 Consequently, if remedies were limited only to instances where discrimination is intentional, much of indirect discrimination would go uncorrected.
 Worse, the legacy of past direct discrimination would continue to fester and be perpetuated further.